 Why Your Business Needs Cloud Application in 2020?

-Most of you are aware or at-least heard about cloud application.
-Businesses irrespective of their size or area of operations are switching to cloud computing environment.
+Most of you are aware of at least heard about cloud applications.
+Businesses irrespective of their size or area of operations are switching to a cloud computing environment.
 A Right Scale’s report in 2016 stated that almost 95 % of the businesses that participated in a survey were already using some kind of cloud infrastructure.
-More and more businesses are shifting to cloud.
+More and more businesses are shifting to the cloud.
 This has resulted in cloud providers such as Microsoft Azure and Amazon Web Services witnessing rapid growth.

 Well, I can think of Seven Reasons Why Your Business Needs Cloud Application.

 Cost is always a factor and when businesses develop their own mobile app it is likely that they will cut their costs.
 Personal clouds cost less.
 Getting the software developed will involve high costs upfront, but once that expense is incurred, the job is done.
 As long as businesses employ the right software, they can be rest assured that they will not be burdened with the cost of additional seats.

 This applies to business with high usage of the cloud.
 The more the business uses the cloud, the more feasible it is to use its own cloud and vice versa.
 This is an important consideration to keep in mind.

 One shortcoming of the cloud storage that is criticized highly is related to security.
 Though the cloud is not exactly insecure, poor practices lead to untoward incidents.
 Dropbox has been in news due to wrong reasons.
 The security issue is a concern bothering other cloud providers as well.

 So why not roll out your own software and be solely responsible for the security of your own data.
 But yes, this will require plenty of resources and time to ensure that the company cloud is inaccessible to mischief mongers.